yerf123/course-RH/book/duckietown-robotics-development/01_connecting_and_operating_a_Duckiebot/00_title.md

 Excerpt: The basic knowledge and skills you need to operate a Duckiebot.

-This part will take you through the most basics hardware and software skills you need in Duckietown.
+This part will take you through the most basic hardware and software skills you need in Duckietown.
 You will start from building your Duckiebot and learning the most frequently used terminal commands and go all the way to running your first Duckiebot demos!

 <minitoc/>